 Jason treats pain arising from muscle, joint, and nerve injuries.
 This could include sporting injuries such as torn muscles, joint sprains, and running-related injuries.
 He also treats people with neck pain, headaches, back pain, hip and knee arthritis, rotator cuff injuries, tendon injuries, etc. As an experienced musculoskeletal physiotherapist there isn't much that Jason can't treat.

 Incontinence issues, newborn and paediatric clients, recovery from hand surgery, and conditions requiring custom-made hand splints.
-Jason can recommend physios with expertise in these areas.
+Although Jason doesn't treat these, he is able to recommend physiotherapists with expertise in these areas.

 Do I need a referral?

-Generally no. If in doubt, feel free to call Jason to discuss your situation.
+Generally no. If in doubt, feel free to call Jason to discuss your specific situation.

 Do you treat Medicare, DVA, work injury claims, and Motor Accident Authority clients?